asgarov1/unicodeplugin/README.md

 - Right click inside of file without selection and press `Unicodify` - will replace all the non-latin chars in the whole file
 - Right click on the file in Project tab and press `Unicodify` - same as previous (will replace all non-latin chars in the whole file)

-A shortcut of `Ctrl + Alt + U` can be used as well.
+A shortcut `Ctrl + Alt + U` can be used as well.

-## Build
+## To build
 Simply run `gradle build`

-## To install
+## To install into Intellj
-- After running build command you will find the jar inside of `./build/distributions`.
+- After running build command you will find the zip inside of `./build/distributions`.
-- Go to File -> Settings -> Plugins -> Install from disk -> select the jar
+- Go to File -> Settings -> Plugins -> Install from disk -> select the zip

 Like with all plugins you will need to restart for plugin to become active